p0nce/life-idioms/articles/Attention Time Money (ATM).md

 An advice on getting rich given by Robert T. Kiyosaki is to acquire assets and not acquire debt: a tautology.

-A translated advice on getting positive ATM, is to acquire software assets and not acquire software debt.
+A translated advice on getting successful software, is to acquire software assets and not acquire software debt.